DenizBaskan/xor-file-enc-asm/README.md

 # xor-file-enc-asm
 Xor encrypt a file in assembly.
 No malloc since libc is not used meaning you have to configure the max file size variable to read bigger files.
+Couldnt be bothered to implement chunk reading.

 Compile with `make`